Lake Thunderbird, Illinois, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Thunderbird cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Nestled in the rural Illinois woods, Lake Thunderbird is set in Putnam County, the smallest county in Illinois.
 The lake, located on the border of the Northern and Western tourism regions, was originally built in 1970 by the American Central Corporation in response to America’s urbanization.
 Families sought to escape the big cities for weekend retreats, and creating Lake Thunderbird was the answer.